SolarArbiter/SolarArbiter.github.io/datapolicies.md

 -------------------------

 The creator of an organization account must agree to common terms before the account may be activated.
-The terms describe the data rights and procedures outlined in this document.
+The terms describe the data policies and procedures outlined in this document.
 The representative of the organization that agrees to the terms must have the authority to do so.
 Only then can the user view data or add new members to the organization.